+44 (0)20 7822 1200

 - Claim by prisoner in assault and battery following allegedly unauthorized and illegal use of control and restraint techniques during forced cell clearance (ongoing);

-- Claim for £400,000 for serious injury to the penis/urethra following road traffic accident (settled);
+- High value claim for serious injury to the penis/urethra following road traffic accident (settled);

-- Claim for £250,000 for chronic pain in spine following fall on ice at work (settled);
+- High value claim for chronic pain in spine following fall on ice at work (settled);

-- Claim for £300,000 for head injuries and associated cognitive impairment following road traffic accident (settled);
+- High value claim for head injuries and associated cognitive impairment following road traffic accident (settled);

-- Claim arising from accident in Spain when metal gate fell on visitor causing fractures to spinal vertebra, arguments of res ipsa loquitur (Manchester County Court, Recorder Sefton QC);
+- Claim arising from accident in Spain when metal gate fell on visitor causing fractures to spinal vertebra: arguments of res ipsa loquitur.

-- Claim against solicitor and barrister for allegedly negligent failure to comply with court directions (ongoing);
+- Claim against solicitor and barrister for allegedly negligent failure to comply with court directions: Mitchell issues (ongoing);

 - Claim against loss adjuster in respect of alleged negligent advice as to property underpinning scheme (High Court, TCC, settled);

-- Claim against engine repair specialists for allegedly negligent repair of high performance sports car causing catastrophic engine failure.
+- Claim against engine repair specialists for allegedly negligent repair of high performance sports car causing catastrophic engine failure (ongoing).

-- Claim on permanent disablement insurance policy by former Premier League and international professional footballer (with Howard Palmer QC), (High Court, ongoing);
+- Claim on permanent disablement insurance policy by former Premier League and international professional footballer (with Howard Palmer QC), (High Court);

 - Claim arising from collision involving a 1902 vintage Oldsmobile car in the London to Brighton veterans car rally (ongoing);